mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 ## Q4.
 Decision tree classifier (max depth = 5)

-In a final assault, we fit a new decision tree classifier, with `max_depth=5`.
+In a final assault, we train a new decision tree classifier, with `max_depth=5`.

 ```
 In [19]: clf4 = DecisionTreeClassifier(criterion='entropy', max_depth=5)